adisaf/multunus-website/source/blog/2015-11-17-super-fast-mvps-using-just-google-docs-part-1.html.markdown

 That’s why we’ve got hacknights.
 All we needed to do was to bribe our team with pizzas and coke.
 We got together the next Fri evening and started to hack away.

 And by early Sat morning, we had an app.
-Not exactlygratification.
+Not exactly *instant* gratification.
 But almost there.

 We got together on Monday and took another look at the app.
 Was it good enough to replace the spreadsheet?
 We were almost there.